alfiopuglisi/guietta/docs/tutorial.rst

 That code creates six radio buttons, belonging to three different exclusive groups arranged vertically.

+The `radio buttons example <https://github.com/alfiopuglisi/guietta/blob/master/guietta/examples/radio.py>`_ shows how to connect radio buttons to events and how to check if a radio button is checked or not.

 Pre-defined radio buttons were introduced in version 0.3.4.

 Special layouts